Chapter 2 Cybersecurity and Reliable Websites

 Many businesses, like financial institutions, require users to complete security questions.
 If the user needs to access their account or change their password, they need to answer the security questions.
 If the answer matches their original answer, then they can access their account or change their password.

-To increase the complexity of your answers to security questions, a person should:
+To increase the complexity of your answers to security questions, a person should the following:

 • Answer the question with characters that do not spell a word.
 Think about it as a password.